 A parlor with chairs and a vintage sideboard and a window seat.

-And a wreath hung on the door.
+And a wreath hung on the door in the Christmas cottage.

 There’s a living room that twinkles Merry Christmas.